tlhunter/consumer-centric-api-design/book.md

 The server then responds in the say Key/Value pair format, with two newlines and then the response body.
 HTTP is very much a request/response protocol; there is no "Push" support (the Server sending data to the Consumer unprovoked), unless you use a different protocol such as Websockets.

 When designing your API, you should be able to work with tools which allow you to look at raw HTTP packets.
-Consider using <a href="https://www.wireshark.org/">Wireshark</a>, for example.
+Consider using [Wireshark](https://www.wireshark.org), for example.
 Also, make sure you are using a framework / web server which allows you to read and change as many of these fields as possible.

 ### Example HTTP Request